Definition of Sudden Infant Death Syndrome (SIDS)

 - Keep your baby’s crib in the parents’ room until he is at least 6 months of age and has learned to easily roll both ways on his own.

 - Babies should be safely put in a bare crib on their backs even when they are fretful, have a cold, or otherwise need extra comfort.
 Just keep the crib close to you and you will both be comforted.
 Babies with colds are at higher risk for sudden infant death.
+It is also important to gently trun your baby’s head from left to right every hour or so to help prevent “flat-head syndrome” (Positional Plagiocephaly).

 - Do not allow anyone to smoke around the baby.
 Do not have your baby in a room or car where people have recently been smoking.